Home

 Employer's Rights and Obligations

-• Express Clause: A garden leave clause must be explicitly stated in the employment contract.
+• Express Clause: This leave clause must be explicitly stated in the employment contract.
 Without this, an employer cannot unilaterally impose garden leave.

 • Protection of Interests: Garden leave protects the employer from potential harm caused by departing employees accessing sensitive information or working for competitors.

-• Continuation of Pay and Benefits: Employers must continue paying full salary and providing all contractual benefits during garden leave.
+• Continuation of Pay and Benefits: Employers must continue paying full salary and providing all contractual benefits during the leave.

 • Reasonable Duration: The garden leave period must be reasonable, typically aligning with the notice period in the contract.
 Excessive durations may be challenged.